Žepa: Bosnian War

 Unlike in Srebrenica, a widespread slaughter of Bosniak men did not occur, as most Bosniak males had fled the enclave by the time Bosnian Serb forces arrived.
 Meanwhile, Bosniak women, children and the elderly were deported to Sarajevo.
-An important role in the peaceful evacuation of the population of Žepa was played by the participation in the negotiations of the representative of the UN command, Colonel of the Armed Forces of Ukraine Mykola Verkhoglyad.
+An important role in the peaceful evacuation of the population of Žepa was played by the participation in the negotiations of the representative of the UN command, Colonel of the Armed Forces of Ukraine Mykola Verkhohliad.
 As a result of the agreements, the Bosnian population was evacuated from Žepa with the help of Ukrainian servicemen.
 In the trial of Zdravko Tolimir, who was implicated in the Srebrenica massacre, the trial chamber had found that the killings of the three top Bosniak civilian and military leaders of Žepa, and the conduct of the forcible transfer of the population, met the terms satisfying genocide, in combination with the Srebrenica massacre.
 The appeals chamber of the ICTY however, reversed these convictions regarding the events in Žepa as qualifying as genocidal acts, however it was reaffirmed that the Bosnian Muslims of Srebrenica, Žepa, Goražde and "Eastern Bosnia and Herzegovina in general", were members of the targeted group and thus "the ultimate victims of the genocidal enterprise against the Muslims, of Eastern Bosnia and Herzegovina".

 Demographics

 As of 1991 census, the village had a population of 462 inhabitants, of which 450 (97.4%) were Bosniaks and 12 others.
-As of 2013 census, it has a population of 133 inhabitants, majority of whom are Bosniaks (132; 99.2%).
+As of 2013 census, it has a population of 133 inhabitants, majority of whom are Bosniaks 132 (99.2%).